sairaatta/conquer_chess/docs/gameplay.md

 Here the two players pick who plays which side and which races they use.

-The effect of each side is simple: white, like in regular chess, can start.
+The effect of each side is simple: white, like in regular chess, can start, where black has to wait one chess move.

 Side |Waiting time before first move
 -----|-------------------------------
 White|None
-Black|One second
+Black|One chess move

-- :construction: This is under contruction

 The effect of race